tweag/python-monorepo-example/2017-08-14-inline-java.md

 So how can this program possibly work?
 The answer is that `inline-java` feeds the quasiquotation to the `javac` compiler, which generates some bytecode that is stored in the object file of the module.
-At runtime, `inline-java` arranges the bytecode to be given to the JVM using the package [jni](https://github.com/tweag/jni).
+At runtime, `inline-java` arranges the bytecode to be handed to the JVM using the package [jni](https://github.com/tweag/jni).
 Finally, inline-java makes use of the package [jvm](https://github.com/tweag/jvm)